City/Town: • West Palm Beach |

 Photojournalist: • David Bulit |

-In 1939, the building on the corner of Dixie Highway and Flamingo Drive housed an ice cream parlor and coin laundry.
-It was that year that it was bought by Elias Chalhub and opened up a bowling alley across the hall, the Carefree Bowlaway, with wooden pins and 10 lanes that were the largest in the state at the time.
-“Pin boys” were used when it first opened who would manually set the pins and roll the balls back to the players until automatic pinsetters were later installed.
+Once located on the corner of Dixie Highway and Flamingo Drive, the former Carefree Theater began as an ice cream parlor and coin laundry.
+In 1939, the building was bought by Elias Chalhub, who opened a bowling alley across the hall, the Carefree Bowlaway, with wooden pins and ten lanes that were the largest in the state at the time.
+When it first opened, “Pin boys” were used who would manually set the pins and roll the balls back to the players until automatic pinsetters were later installed.

-In the 1960s, the theater was managed by General Cinemas and throughout the 70s and early-80s, it had become a second-run bargain house.
-In 1984, the Carefree was bought by John Stoll, who was the founder and president of Fantasma Productions, one of the world’s longest-standing and largest concert promoters and producers.
-From 1986 to 2001, he operated the Comedy Corner where the bowling alley was located along with a retail art gallery.
+In the 1960s, General Cinemas managed the theater, and throughout the 1970s and early 1980s, it had become a second-run bargain house.
+In 1984, Carefree was bought by John Stoll, the founder and president of Fantasma Productions, one of the world’s longest-standing and largest concert promoters and producers.
+From 1986 to 2001, he operated the Comedy Corner, where the bowling alley and a retail art gallery were located.